SKLemon/pyprojects/README.md

 # BAIL Repository #
-A repository of projects built in Python.
-Built alongside tutorials and self-taught material.
-From "Hello World" to wherever this takes me...
+A repository of projects and scripts built in Python.